cosmos/cosmos-sdk/docs/architecture/adr-040-add-support-for-wasm-light-clients.md

 want support for light client X, they may not be able to convince governance to support it.

 3. Validator upgrade: After governance voting succeeds, validators need to upgrade their nodes in order to enable new IBC light client implementation.
-This is both time consuming and error prone.

 Another problem stemming from the above process is that if a chain wants to upgrade its own consensus, it will need to convince every chain or hub connected to it to upgrade its light client in order to stay connected.
-Due to time consuming process required to upgrade light client, a chain with lots of connections needs to be disconnected for quite some time after upgrading its consensus, which can be very expensive.
+Due to time consuming process required to upgrade light client, a chain with lots of connections needs to be disconnected for quite some time after upgrading its consensus, which can be very expensive in terms of time and effort.

 We are proposing simplifying this workflow by integrating a WASM light client module which makes adding support for a new light client a simple transaction.
-The light client bytecode, written in Wasm-compilable Rust, runs inside a Wasmer VM.
+The light client bytecode, written in Wasm-compilable Rust, runs inside a WASM VM.
 The Wasm light client submodule exposes a proxy light client interface that routes incoming messages to the appropriate handler function, inside the Wasm VM for execution.